Location

 The “Twin Cities” of Minneapolis and St. Paul form the core of a metropolitan region encompassing 6,046 square miles and consisting of 13 counties: Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, Washington, Isanti, Chisago, Sherburne and Wright in Minnesota, as well as Pierce and St. Croix counties in Wisconsin.

-Housing Prices
+Housing Prices Are Up

-The Twin Cities median single-family home price (as of first-quarter 2010) is $162,000 compared with $202,000 at the end of 2008.
+The Twin Cities median single-family home price is $309,543, up 6.7% compared with $290,000 in second quarter 2019.(Source: Minnesota Association of Realtors)

 |